We explain the basic principles of the Privacy Act.

 The agency must collect the information directly from the person concerned.
 There are exceptions: for example, where the person agrees otherwise, or where the information is publicly available.

 Principle 3: Collection of information from subject.

-The agency must take all reasonable efforts to ensure the person is aware that the information is being collected, what it will be used for, the recipients of the information, whether the supply of the information is voluntary or mandatory, the consequences of not providing the information and the person’s rights of access to and correction of the information.
+The agency must take all reasonable efforts to ensure the person is aware information is being collected, what it will be used for, the recipients of the information, whether the supply of the information is voluntary or mandatory, the consequences of not providing it, and the person’s rights to access and correct the information.

 Principle 4: Manner of collection of personal information.

 Personal information must not be collected in an unlawful, unfair or intrusive fashion.
 Businesses and organisations that collect personal information from children or young people must consider if the way they collect the information is fair in the circumstances.

 Principle 5: Storage and security of personal information.

 The agency must ensure the information is protected against loss, misuse or unauthorised disclosure.

 Where the information can be readily retrieved, the individual is entitled to confirmation of whether the information is held, and to access it.
 There are exceptions: for example, where disclosure would prevent detection of a criminal offence, or would involve a breach of someone else’s privacy.